A Small Leak Can Sink a Great Ship

 The figure below illustrates how the normal behavior algorithm adapts to a slow downward trend in a metric measuring number of sessions:

 The same metric at the daily level registers an anomaly when the trend changes – thus enabling detection of the change in trend.

-To summarize, detecting slow leaks is nearly impossible manually.
+To summarize, detecting slow leaks is nearly impossible if done manually.
 Anomaly detection algorithms are well suited to detected changes in the time series normal behavior – but because slow leaks may still “hide” under the noise and need for adaptation by these algorithms, a multi-scale approach ensures that the slow leaks are detected.

-Anodot’s anomaly detection system analyzes each time series at five time scales: minute, 5 minutes, hourly, daily and weekly.
+Anodot’s real time anomaly detection system analyzes each time series at five time scales: minute, 5 minutes, hourly, daily and weekly.
 These time scales cover a wide range of possible anomalies and slow leaks, ensuring that both the big and sudden anomalies are detected, as well as the more subtle and slow leaks are detected – making sure that the ship never sinks.